Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 The cortisol allows your body to deal with the stress by liberating sugar stores and increasing epinephrine and adrenaline.

-This is what you want to have happen, and this isn't necessarily the problem.
+This is what you want to have happened, and this isn't necessarily the problem.

 The problem comes when this system is constantly activated day after day.